 - Conduct a wildlife survey to determine contribution to the bacteria impairment and a stream restoration assessment.
-Implement restoration and stabilization projects based on costbenefits and opportunistic partnerships. - Implement enhanced wetland project at Whitaker Pond targeting bacteria and nutrient removal with grant assistance using LCCMR funds; pursue expansion of the project is successful. - Address capital maintenance needs for Lambert Lake pond and pursue restoration opportunities with the potential to improve water quality, bacterial impairment, and wetland functional capacity.
+Implement restoration and stabilization projects based on costbenefits and opportunistic partnerships. - Implement enhanced wetland project at Whitaker Pond targeting bacteria and nutrient removal with grant assistance using LCCMR funds; pursue expansion of the project is successful. - Address capital maintenance and repair needs for Lambert Lake pondand the public ditch system. and pPursue restoration opportunities with the potential to improve water quality, bacterial impairment, and/or wetland functional capacity.